Nuitka/NUITKA-Utilities/README.md

 # NUITKA-Utilities
 A collection of scripts involving Python compilations with NUITKA

-## make-exe.py (currently tested on Windows)
+## exe-maker.py (currently tested on Windows)
 This script shows a GUI (using tkinter / [PySimpleGUI](https://github.com/MikeTheWatchGuy/PySimpleGUI)) to ask for a Python script name and then invokes NUITKA to generate a standalone EXE file from it.

 ### Features
 * sets a number of NUITKA default parameters (e.g. "remove output")
-* includes TK/TCL files upon request
+* optionally includes TK/TCL files
-* includes Qt plugin upon request
+* optionally includes Qt plugin
-* allows specification / suppression of a script console window.
-Automatically unsets for script extension `*.pyw`.
+* on-off switch for console window, sets to "off" for script extension `*.pyw`.
-* supports specification of an icon file
+* supports icon file
 * allows entering arbitrary additional NUITKA parameters
 * supports a **central folder** to automatically collect binaries from multiple compilations